 It would only take the Swiss two laps before mounting his move under braking for turn 7.
 Plaçais did not insist.
 The man from Angers clearly preferred to be safe rather than sorry.

 Just past the halfway mark, the order was now David Jundt majestically in the lead.
 Plaçais content with second, although I doubt the Commendatore appreciated the ease with which DJ had been allowed by.
-Lacina was in third, but further back after spin.
+Adamovich was in third, but further back after a spin.
 Championship leader Sabre was in fourth, with an outlook on valuable points.
 Ray Riddall was running a steady lonely race in fifth.
 Jason Whited, Adam Hackman, Gabriel Sterr, Gerard Ryon and Jan Kowalski rounded out the top 10.

 Voigt was now running 15th and had Dave Miller, running in the Performance Engineering McLaren, almost straight up his behind.
 A battle was brewing here, and my man was about to make quite an impression.